NateEag/nateeag.com/pages/work/work-history.md

 optional file validator concept is a good example of my software design skills at work and the kind of strengths I bring to a team.

-I then used that system to deliver a long-overdue app update to a new client.
+Three months in, I had everything working pretty solidly for Android and we started using it to maintain baseline new apps as of January 2017.